+Personal Webpage of Caterina Scoglio

 "The protease network that regulates innate immunity in mosquitoes" NIH, (2018-2023), ongoing.

-"Long-Distance Dispersal and Disease Outbreaks: Effects of Initial Prevalence, Basic Reproduction Number, and Control Tactics" NSF/NIH/ USDA/BBSRC Ecology and Evolution of Infectious Diseases (EEID) Program, through USDA-NIFA, (2015-2021), ongoing.
+"Long-Distance Dispersal and Disease Outbreaks: Effects of Initial Prevalence, Basic Reproduction Number, and Control Tactics" NSF/NIH/ USDA/BBSRC Ecology and Evolution of Infectious Diseases (EEID) Program, through USDA-NIFA, (2015-2021), completed.

 "p-Modulus on Networks with Applications to the Study of Epidemics" NSF DMS, (2015-2019), completed.